drummerwolli/ro2key/README.rst

     $ curl --insecure --request GET --header "Authorization: Bearer YOUR_OAUTH2_TOKEN" https://ro2key.teamid.example.org/get_key/S3MintReadOnly

-The file ``how_to_use.sh`` gives you an example how to use the credentials from S3 Mint Bucket or from `Berry`_ to get the temporary access keys with HTTP calls.
+The file ``how_to_use.sh`` gives you an example for getting OAuth2 token using the credentials from S3 Mint Bucket or from `Berry`_, and then shows how to get the temporary access keys via HTTP calls using this OAuth2 token.

 .. _Connexion: https://pypi.python.org/pypi/connexion
 .. _STUPS: https://stups.io/